waynesutton/Impossible/README.md

 7. **Battle Results**: Final scores compared, winner declared, results saved to leaderboard
 8. **Rematch System**: Players can challenge each other again for competitive replay

+### Crossword Mode (Daily Puzzles)

+1. **Daily Generation**: Each user gets a unique 7x7 crossword puzzle generated daily by AI
+2. **Grid Layout**: Traditional crossword format with blocked squares and numbered clues
+3. **Word Intersections**: 6-8 interconnected words (3-6 letters each) with proper crossword structure
+4. **AI Clues**: Each word has an AI-generated clue that's challenging but fair
+5. **Progress Tracking**: Real-time progress saving with 24-hour puzzle persistence
+6. **AI Assistance**: Request AI hints for specific words or letter reveals
+7. **Friend Collaboration**: Unlimited friend suggestions via invite links (unlike the 3-suggestion limit in single-player)
+8. **Completion Scoring**: Points based on completion time, hints used, and assistance received
+9. **Expiration System**: Puzzles expire after 24 hours and show the completed solution

 ### Core Features

-- **Goal**: Guess the impossible word (solo) or outscore your opponent (challenge)
+- **Goal**: Guess the impossible word (solo), outscore your opponent (challenge), or complete daily crosswords
-- **Attempts**: You get 3 tries per game in both modes
+- **Attempts**: 3 tries per game in word modes, unlimited attempts for crossword completion
-- **Hints**: AI-generated hints available after 1 attempt
+- **Hints**: AI-generated hints available after 1 attempt (word games) or on-demand (crosswords)
-- **Clues**: First/last letter reveals available after 2 attempts
+- **Clues**: First/last letter reveals (word games) or AI letter reveals (crosswords)
-- **Friends**: Invite friends to suggest words or challenge them to compete
+- **Friends**: Invite friends to suggest words, challenge them to compete, or help with crosswords
-- **Fresh**: New impossible word every game
+- **Fresh**: New impossible word every game, new crossword puzzle daily
 - **Challenge Battles**: Compete head-to-head with friends in timed rounds
+- **Daily Crosswords**: Solve AI-generated 7x7 crossword puzzles with friend collaboration
-- **Authentication**: Optional login to save personal scores and challenge history
+- **Authentication**: Optional login to save personal scores across all game modes and unlock crossword history
 - **Secret Word**: There's a special secret word that always wins (not documented publicly)

 ### Game Mechanics

+**Word Games (Single Player & Challenge):**

 - No per-letter resets.
 A full attempt is counted only when you submit a complete word
 - The letters are not reshuffled mid-game; you always see the fixed word layout
 - Third attempt has a 60-second timer for added pressure (solo mode)
 - Challenge mode: Dynamic timers - 60 seconds for rounds 1&2, 30 seconds for round 3
-- Real-time collaboration with friends through suggestions
+- Real-time collaboration with friends through suggestions (3 max for single-player, unlimited for crosswords)

+**Crossword Mode:**

+- 7x7 grid with 6-8 interconnected words following traditional crossword rules
+- 24-hour puzzle persistence with automatic daily generation
+- Real-time progress saving and grid state synchronization
+- Unlimited friend suggestions via shareable invite links
+- AI hint generation for word context and AI letter reveals for specific positions
+- Completion scoring based on time, assistance used, and hints requested

+**General:**

-- Anonymous or named gameplay with public leaderboard tracking
+- Anonymous or named gameplay with public leaderboard tracking across all modes
-- Authenticated users get personal profiles with game history and stats
+- Authenticated users get personal profiles with comprehensive game history and stats
 - Challenge battles feature unique word generation (1 in 10,000 difficulty)
+- Crossword puzzles use AI-generated traditional crossword structure with symmetry and proper intersections

 ## Project Structure